egarand/bstn-capstone/README.md

 ### Sitemap

-List the pages of your app with brief descriptions.
-You can show this visually, or write it out.

 - Home page
 	- Introduce website purpose, Call to action (go to find trails page)
 - Find new trails page